 130 Commonwealth was sold in January of 1909 to Frances (Thorley) Goodwin, the wife of Augustus Franklin Goodwin.
 Both houses then were significantly remodeled; the original brownstone façades and bays were removed and replaced with complementary Beaux Arts façades.
 The entrance to 128 Commonwealth was lowered to street level and the entrance to 130 Commonwealth was centered on the façade.
 The drawings for the remodeling of 128 Commonwealth also show the addition of a one story ell on the east side at the rear, running to the alley; which ultimately was not built.

 In his Houses of Boston’s Back Bay, Bainbridge Bunting erroneously placed the remodeling at about 1905, but noted: “The files of the city Building Department, usually so complete, fail to mention these alterations.
 The facades were evidently entirely rebuilt and some new interior paneling and mantels added; the floor system and partitions of the old structures, particularly on the upper levels, were retained, however.”

 Click here to view the elevations and floor plans for the 1909 remodeling.

-128 Commonwealth continued to be the home of Isabella Bond and her four surviving children: Edith Louise Bond, Mildred Bond, Kenneth Bacon Bond, and Charles Lawrence Bond.
+128 Commonwealth continued to be the home of Isabella Bond and her four surviving children: Edith, Mildred, Kenneth, and Lawrence Bond.
 The house was not listed in the 1909-1910 Blue Books while the remodeling was underway.
-During the 1908-1909 season, Isabella Bond and her children traveled to Pasadena, California, to visit her step-daughter and her husband, Sara Augusta (Bond) Goldsmith Trood and Scobell Pomeroy Trood (Sara Bond was the daughter of Charles Bond and his first wife, Martha Augusta (Morrison) Bond).
+During the 1908-1909 season, Isabella Bond and her children first lived at the recently-completed Hotel Brewster (still owned by the Charles Bond Trust) and then traveled to Pasadena to visit Scobell and Sara (Bond) Goldsmith Trood.

 By the 1910-1911 winter season, Isabella Bond had been joined at 128 Commonwealth by her mother, Louisa Jane (Lynde) Bacon, the widow of George Allen Bacon.